interviewcrew/hub/prompt_plan.md

    - Create an `InterviewAssignment` record in the database, linking it to the newly created `interviewId` and storing the `resourceIdentifier` and `resourceUrl`.
    - Return the `InterviewAssignment` record or at least the `resourceUrl`.
    - Implement robust error handling and transactionality.
-3. Add a button on the AM dashboard (e.g., next to a candidate scheduled for a step that needs an assignment) to trigger this API endpoint.
+3. Add a button on the Account Manager dashboard (e.g., next to a candidate scheduled for a step that needs an assignment) to trigger this API endpoint.
 4. Write integration tests for this API endpoint, mocking the Google Drive service functions to avoid actual API calls during tests, but testing the overall flow and database interactions.

 ## Phase 10: Interviewer View & Evaluation Submission